 Recent research suggests that daily requirements may actually be as high as 65 mg/lb (144 mg/kg) of body weight per day (16).

 Based on this daily requirement, a 175-pound male would require about 11 grams of BCAA daily.

-For especially intense exercise – particularly with strength-training workouts that last over an hour – it’s best to consume BCAAs during the workout as well.
-This helps with sustaining energy levels for the duration of your workout.
+For especially intense exercise – particularly with strength-training workouts that last over an hour – it’s advised to consume BCAAs during the workout as well.
+This helps with sustaining energy levels and the effects of muscle damage for the duration of your workout.